Ablative Fast Pyrolysis

 - The reaction rate is strongly influenced by the pressure, the relative velocity of the biomass with the heat exchange surface and the reactor temperature

-- The dried mass enters the pyrolysis reactor via a lock hopper
+- Drying Modul: The feedstock is fed into the drying module and gets dried to 10 % moisture content.
+The dried mass enters the ablative pyrolysis modul via a lock hopper

 - Drying module